COINS &

 "V" behind a burning torch.
 The V both stood for Victory and

-the denomination in Roman numerals).
-Even though the coin is
+V is on the obverse.
+Even though the coin is not made of

 Item